anycable/docs.anycable.io/docs/ruby/compatibility.md

 end
 ```

-raises `AnyCable::CompatibilityError` when client tries to subscribe to the channel, 'cause AnyCable doesnt's support storing channel's state in instance variables.
+raises `AnyCable::CompatibilityError` when client tries to subscribe to the channel, 'cause AnyCable doesn't support storing channel's state in instance variables.

 ## RuboCop cops